 Chilled-out tunes for relaxing and an energized beat to inspire exercise against the odds are essential for summer.
 I’m way behind the times having only signed up for Spotify 6 months back but we’re absolutely loving it.

 I don’t need to spend time anymore creating new playlists as my mood changes, they do it all for me and pretty much anything I could think of to listen to is on there, very useful when you have very eclectic tastes and a few decades of memories to choose from.
 I also don’t need to manage a disorganised selection of music from so many different sources.

 What’s on my playlist?
 A whole lot to be honest but I’m loving working this summer to the laid-back sounds of the Your Favorite Coffeehouse playlist and for the road trips what good Gen X can go past the 80’s rock anthems (sorry in advance to my millennial friends).

 This little beauty is hard to go past as a staple in the caravan, for camping and day trips.
 We’ve now started using ours as our main BBQ at home too.
 It’s even lighter to lift than it looks, easy to clean and you can cook a lot more on it than you would expect from its seemingly small size.

-Being gas powered it’s safe to use and generally permitted even in the National Park’s that we love so much but it’s equally quick and easy to pack up and head to the sea breezes for an impromptu outdoor dinner with a million-dollar view.
+Being gas-powered it’s safe to use and generally permitted even in the National parks that we love so much.
+Still, it’s equally quick and easy to pack up and head to the sea breezes for an impromptu outdoor dinner with a million-dollar view.